Ap0ld0/PokeTwo/readme.md

-# PokeTwo
+# PokemonTwo

 ### Using Vue and Tailwind via CDN

-Pokétwo brings the Pokémon experience to Discord.
-Catch randomly-spawning pokémon in your servers, trade them to expand your collection, battle with your friends to win rewards, and more.
+Pokemon Two Catch randomly-spawning pokémon in your servers, trade them to expand your collection, battle with your friends to win rewards, and more.
 All free to play and open source.

 ### Tailwind
 ```